jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

     - set engine speed @ maximum alternator ouput (~5000rpm of the alternator)
     - carbon pile is placed on positive and negative comming to battery from the starter
     - use carbon pile to draw amp until ammeter show its highest value
-    - if output amp have to be higher 10% of its rated amperage output
+    - output amp have to be higher 10% of its rated amperage output
 - unit battery over charge
     - faulty regulator
     - loose regulator connections